PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:29:41
+Last updated: 2024-04-02 16:30:44
-Random Quote: Skill to do comes of doing. - Ralph Waldo Emerson
+Random Quote: The superior man is modest in his speech but exceeds in his actions. - Confucius